Bhuvanesh-Verma/RobustLLM/README.md

 # RobustLLM
-Code Repository for the SemEval-2024 Task 2: Safe Biomedical Natural Language Inference for Clinical Trials.
+Code Repository for the system submitted by Team DFKI-NLP at the SemEval-2024 Task 2: Safe Biomedical Natural Language Inference for Clinical Trials.